Tax and Compliance — 5 min

 As a sole proprietor, you are personally liable for finance and tax debts, which means your private assets can be forcibly used to settle your business debts.
 Many independent contractors purchase liability insurance to help mitigate this risk.

-It’s also important to cover yourself when drafting and signing agreements with clients.
-Our legal experts can provide you with fully compliant contract templates, for both Dutch and international clients.
+It’s also important to cover yourself when drafting and signing business or employment contracts with clients.
+Our legal experts can provide you with fully compliant employment contract templates, for both Dutch and international clients.

 As a sole proprietor, you do not need to publish financial statements.
 However, you are required to keep business records for at least seven years, including: